rogervinas/testwebapp/README.md

 -DsessionMaxAge=<value>  : session max age in seconds (by default 5 minutes)
 ```

-Once started the web application is available at http://localhost:8080
+Using default parameters, once started the web application is available at [http://localhost:8080](http://localhost:8080)

 # test